mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 #### Installation

 An installation is an instance of Mattermost, otherwise known as a Mattermost [Workspace](#Workspace).
-Internally, the term Installation generally implies it is hosted inside Mattermost Cloud
+Internally, the term Installation generally implies it is hosted inside Mattermost Cloud.

 #### Workspace